 The IBM Cloud Object Storage system is a breakthrough platform that helps solve petabyte (and beyond) storage challenges for enterprises worldwide.
 It uses an innovative and cost-effective approach for storing large volumes of unstructured data while still ensuring scalability, security, availability, reliability, manageability, and flexibility.

-Without a load balancer, an offline or failed node would still receive traffic, causing failures.
 A variety of load balancing methods are currently supported by IBM Cloud Object Storage Accessor nodes, dependent on customer infrastructure, including layer 4, layer 7, and geo GSLB / location affinity.